History of Adelaide: First years

+Governor Hindmarsh's time

 Light had to work quickly as the settlers were eager to take possession of the land they had purchased and grew impatient waiting.
 The salt water Port River was sighted and deemed to be a suitable harbour, however there was no fresh water available nearby.
 The River Torrens was discovered to the south of the Port River and northeast of Holdfast Bay, and Light and his team set about determining the city's precise location and layout.

 Light favoured a location on rising ground along the Torrens valley between the coast and hills which would be free of floodwaters.
 Governor Hindmarsh upon arrival initially approved of the location, but changed his mind thinking that the site should instead be two miles (3 km) closer to the harbour (an area unsuitable due to flooding).
 Other colonists thought Port Lincoln or Encounter Bay would be better sites.
 After much mud slinging, mainly directed towards Light, a public meeting of landholders was called on 10 February 1837, where a vote was held resulting in 218 to 127 in Light's favour, settling the issue for the meantime.

 The survey was completed on 11 March 1837, which was a considerable achievement given the time taken to complete comparable surveys.
 The city plan carefully fitted the topography of the area: the Torrens Valley was kept as parklands and town acres were planned on higher land to the north and south.
 Adelaide was divided into two districts north and south of the river with North Adelaide composed of 342 acre and Adelaide 700 acre, surrounded by over 2332 acre set aside as parklands for recreation and public functions.

 The grid pattern of South Adelaide's streets features a central square (Victoria Square) and four smaller squares (Hindmarsh, Hurtle, Light and Whitmore).
 North Adelaide features Wellington Square.
 Space for public buildings such as Government House, government stores, botanical gardens, hospital, cemetery were included within the Park Lands.